davidmeredith/devsGuidebook/devGuidebook.md

 _"Programs must be written for people to read, and only incidentally for machines to execute" Harold Abelson, the author of Structure and Interpretation of Computer Programs

-> [!TIP]
-Good quality code should read well, with details abstracted so that higher-level code reads almost like a form of ‘self-documenting’ story which is expressive of its intent.

 ### Target Audience

-This guide is intended for folks who read and write code.
-However, it is not possible to produce a ‘one size fits all’ set of guidelines for everyone.

-If you predominantly use Python/R via Jupyter Notebooks for example, much of this advice might be overkill, and for that reason, there is separate section for notebooks.
+This guide is intended for folks who read and write code, mostly for the full-stack application/infrastructure domain.
+It is not possible to produce a ‘one size fits all’ set of guidelines for everyone.
+If you predominantly use Python/R via Jupyter Notebooks for example, much of this advice might be overkill, and for that reason, there is separate section for notebooks in the original guidebook.
 Recognise there are ways to bring more good software practices into Notebooks, see [https://nbdev.fast.ai/](https://nbdev.fast.ai/) which includes good stuff such as Git-friendly notebooks, built in support for CI/CD, support for tests as regular notebook cells and more.

-Similarly, if you’re using low-level C/C++ or Fortran, many of the guidelines might simply be unavailable to you.
+Similarly, if you’re focussing on numerical computation in HPC using C/C++ or Fortran (formula translator), many of the guidelines are simply not appropriate; computational science is a very different domain to full-stack application development, each optimising for different priorities.
 Please bear this in mind, these are not rules, interpret them judiciously for your scenario, and as ever, the real answer is always “it depends”.
-We’ll keep evolving this document and welcome any comments.
+I'll keep evolving this document and welcome any comments.

 ## High Level Recommendations
 ### If it is not in Git it does not exist